tomtuamnuq/Speak2SeeCDK/README.md

 1. Accepts an uploaded `.wav` audio file via a REST API.
 2. Uses Amazon Transcribe to convert speech to text.
-3. Extracts key phrases with Amazon Comprehend.
+3. Leverages Amazon Bedrock's Titan Text Express model to generate an optimized image generation prompt from the transcription.
-4. Uses the extracted phrases as a prompt for Amazon Bedrock Titan model to generate an image.
+4. Uses the generated prompt with Amazon Bedrock's Titan Image Generator to create an image.
 5. Stores results (transcription, prompt, and image) in Amazon S3 and DynamoDB.
 6. Allows retrieval of both in-progress and finished results via API endpoints.

-The infrastructure is built with the AWS CDK, defining stacks for authentication (Cognito), data storage (S3, DynamoDB), workflow orchestration (Step Functions), and API integration (API Gateway + Lambda).
+The infrastructure is built with the AWS CDK, defining stacks for authentication (Cognito), data storage (S3, DynamoDB), workflow orchestration (Step Functions Express), and API integration (API Gateway + Lambda).
+The solution implements Express state machines to optimize costs for shorter-duration, higher-volume workloads, while maintaining AWS Solutions security best practices through `cdk-nag`.

 ## Architecture